-Governors State University is grateful for generous support from the Office of Illinois State Senator Patrick Joyce, 40th District, that partially funds the LEAP program.
+Governors State University is grateful for the generous support from the Illinois State Representative Debbie Meyers-Martin, 38th District, for funds to support the LEAP program.

 Kick off your first year at Governors State University